 For a lower-calorie french fry swap, try air fryer green beans.
 They offer the same stick shape and crunchy texture, just with fewer carbs and less fat than their deep-fried potato counterparts.

 - Preheat air fryer ($140, Kohl's) to 400°F.

 - Place green beans in a medium bowl and spray liberally with cooking spray or drizzle with a teaspoon of oil.

 - Season as desired (we like 1 teaspoon of brown sugar, ½ teaspoon of crushed red pepper or chili powder, and ⅛ teaspoon of salt per 12 ounces of beans).

 - Place the seasoned beans in the air-fryer basket.
 Cook until slightly browned and tender, or about 12 minutes.

 For a better-than-fast-food supper, whip up our Southern-Style "Fried" Catfish and Green Beans in your air fryer.

 How to Make Green Bean Casserole

-We’re firm believers that no holiday menu, for Easter to Thanksgiving through Christmas, is complete without a green bean casserole.
-Here’s how to take cooking green beans to the next celebration-worthy level with a creamy sauce and crunchy topping.
+We're firm believers that no holiday menu, from Easter to Thanksgiving or even Christmas, is complete without a green bean casserole.
+Here's how to take cooking green beans to the next celebration-worthy level with a creamy sauce and crunchy topping.